Find Cheap Car Insurance in Your Area

 |Interior||Good condition||Good condition||Leather or vinyl, great condition||Leather or vinyl, great condition||Leather or vinyl, great condition|

-GEICO: GEICO's rideshare insurance policy replaces your existing personal auto insurance policy by providing coverage throughout all periods.
-Since coverage extends during trips, if you include comprehensive and collision coverage as part of your GEICO policy, you won't be restricted to the deductible set by Uber or Lyft if your car is damaged.
-GEICO rideshare insurance policies come with deductibles that start at $500.
-The primary downside to GEICO's rideshare insurance is that the policy restricts the number of miles driven per day, so if you drive full-time, it may not offer sufficient coverage.
+Geico: Geico's rideshare insurance policy replaces your existing personal auto insurance policy by providing coverage throughout all periods.
+Since coverage extends during trips, if you include comprehensive and collision coverage as part of your Geico policy, you won't be restricted to the deductible set by Uber or Lyft if your car is damaged.
+Deductibles that start at $500.
+The primary downside is that the policy restricts the number of miles driven per day, so if you drive full-time, it may not offer sufficient coverage.

 State Farm: State Farm's rideshare insurance is sold as an endorsement, so it can be added only if you have an existing State Farm auto insurance policy.
 Its rideshare insurance similarly extends through all periods, and it can include comprehensive, collision, medical and towing coverages.

 Depending on your policy, insurer and how regularly you drive, the cost of rideshare insurance can vary between an additional $30 per month to an additional $300 per month.
-Therefore, once you've determined your coverage needs, we recommend gathering quotes from at least two to three insurers to help ensure you get the cheapest rideshare insurance rates.
-And, if you own multiple vehicles, you should confirm that those not used for ride-sharing are either listed on a separate policy or categorized differently by your insurer.
+Once you've determined your coverage needs, we recommend gathering quotes from at least two to three insurers to help ensure you get the cheapest rates.
+If you own multiple vehicles, you should confirm that those not used for ride-sharing are either listed on a separate policy or categorized differently by your insurer.
 Otherwise, you may end up paying for unneeded coverage.